 You know how you can spend dozens of dollars on a fancy bed for Fido or Fluffy, yet they’d still rather curl up in your dirty laundry?
 A pet bed made from your old pillows can solve two problems in one go.

 First, it’s an easy way to repurpose pillows and second, it smells like you and not a random factory so your pet may be more apt to nap there.
-Give it a try with Handimania’s simple old sweatshirt pet bed, with a no-sew one from Instructables, or re-stuff an existing pet bed.
+Check out Handimania’s simple old sweatshirt pet bed, try this no-sew pet bed from Instructables, or re-stuff an existing pet bed with your old pillow.

 3. Use as Packing & Moving Material